basisproject/paper/regional-socialism.md

 - Industry weight: A value between 0 and 1 that sets how much this occupation is affected by the corresponding industry's need.
 A data entry occupation that takes minimal training might have this value set close to 0 (so data entry in finance makes the same as data entry in education), and a lawyer might have it set higher (so if the region values the healthcare industry more than advertising, a lawyer in healthcare would make somewhat more than a lawyer in advertising).
 - Need: A value between 0 and 1 that shows how much a region values this particular occupation.
 For instance, if there is a shortage of accountants, this value might go up, and if there is a surplus, it might go down.
 - Skill: A value between 0 and 1 that determines the amount of skill an occupation has.
 This should ideally take into account the number of years of training a profession takes (as well as difficulty of training).
 - Stress: A value between 0 and 1 that determines the physical and mental stress an occupation has.
 A dog walker would probably be 0.
-A surgeon would probably be close to 1.
+A surgeon might be close to 1.
-- Danger: A value between 0 and 1 that sets the physical danger of an occupation.
+- Danger: A value between 0 and 1 that sets the physical danger (risk or death or permanent injury) of an occupation.
 A teacher might be close to 0, and a construction worker might be close to 1.
-- Productivity range: A value between 0 and 1 that sets the percentage of the base wage the wage can change given a worker's productivity level.
+- Productivity range: A value between 0 and 1 that sets the percentage the base wage can change given a worker's productivity level.
 In other words, with a base wage of $100/hr and a productivity range of 0.2 (or, 20%), the wage can fluctuate between $80 (at a productivity level of 0.0) and $120 (at a productivity level of 1.0).
 At a productivity level of 0.5, the base wage remains unchanged ($100).

 It's important to note that many of these parameters may be set once and only adjusted infrequently.
 Need will probably be adjusted the most, and things like skill and danger may be adjusted infrequently.
 However, if the miner occupation has a high danger level, the introduction of a machine that lets the miner do their job remotely would significantly reduce the danger, and the danger level would be adjusted.
 A robotic-assist arm may reduce the stress level of surgeons quite a bit.